PersiaML/tutorials/src/customization/index.md

 ## Model Definition

+Model definition includes three parts.Customize the `forward` function in `torch.nn.Module`, select the embedding optimizer and customize the `persia.ctx.TrainCtx`.

 ### Define DNN model

-You can define any DNN model structure as you want, only note that the forward function signature of the model should be same with follow.
+You can define any DNN model structure as you want.
+Only note that the forward function signature of the model should be the same as follow.

 ```python
 from typing import List